ezraermy/youcode-web-dev-courses/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank NahnahAJ Felicia
+I would like to thank Jose Luis Vazquez Flores

 <p align="right">(<a href="#readme-top">back to top</a>)</p>